ADACS-Australia/ADACS-obs-workshop/README.md

     4. Clustering
     5. Dimensionality reduction
 2. Introduction to Nimbus
-3. Q&A session followed by sundowner
+3. Q&A session followed by sundowner at the Innovation Central Perth (B216:204)